stucchio/django-dynamicresponse/README.md

 In most cases, the only changes needed to add full REST API to an existing Django application is modifying the return statements in your views to return one of the response classes described below instead of a standard Django `HttpResponse`.

+This version is a fork by me (Chris Stucchio, stucchio@gmail.com) which adds additional functionality needed by Styloot (my startup).

 ## Features

 * Easy integration with existing code